 Alexandra Holloway, Ph.
 D. designs interactive user experiences for space missions in the Human Centered Design Group (397F), specializing in user-centered design research.
 Alexandra’s work with operators of the Deep Space Network led to the design of micro-displays as data-driven mental model realignment tools.
 Previously to JPL, Alexandra taught human-computer interaction at Mills College and computer organization (architecture) at University of California, Santa Cruz.

 Krys has been designing interfaces for 25 years.
 Most of her career was spent in the Silicon Valley, designing e-commerce experiences for companies ranging from startups to Fortune 500 corporations.
 She is both a researcher and a designer and specializes in helping companies adopt a user centered approach.
 She's been at JPL since 2015, and is currently the lead human centered designer for the Deep Space Network and Europa Clipper missions.
 Krys will never let you forget that she fights for the user.

 Work with us

 The Operations Lab creates the software that is used to command all JPL spacecraft (like Curiosity rover), ranging from desktop to AR and VR systems.
-The Human Interfaces (HI) group researches, designs, prototypes and develops the ways users interact with these systems.
+The Human Centered Design (HCD) group researches, designs, prototypes and develops the ways users interact with these systems.

 Full Time and Internship Opportunities